Fibonacci turbulence: Introduction

 \section{Introduction}

-Existence of quadratic invariants and Gaussianity of equilibrium in a strongly interacting system may seem exceptional.
-And yet two very distinct wide classes of physical systems share that property.
-The first class is the family of hydrodynamic models, starting from the celebrated hydrodynamic Euler equation and including many equations for geophysical, astrophysical and magnetohydrodynamic flows.
+Existence of quadratic invariants and Gaussianity of equilibrium in a strongly interacting system may seem exceptional. {Indeed, generic systems have no invariants except Hamiltonian.
+Strongly interacting systems have non-quadratic Hamiltonians, so that equilibrium Gibbs distribution (the exponent of the Hamiltonian) is generally non-Gaussian.
+And yet two very distinct wide classes of physical systems have quadratic invariants and Gaussian statistics at thermal equilibrium.} The first class is the family of hydrodynamic models, starting from the celebrated hydrodynamic Euler equation and including many equations for geophysical, astrophysical and magnetohydrodynamic flows.
 The second class, as will be described in this paper, contains systems of resonantly interacting waves.
-In particular, we show that the discretized models of the first class exactly correspond to the second one.
+We show that the discretized models of the first class exactly correspond to the second one.
 We shall consider one particular (arguably the simplest) family of such models and describe far-from equilibrium (turbulent) states of such systems.